unccd/Prais4-reporting-manual/SO2.md

 * - Default data
 (Sustainable Development Goal indicator 1.1.1 data and Gini index World Bank data)
   - National data
+* - Data type
+  - Annual data on one of the two metrics for the period 2000–2019.
+  - Annual data on one of the two metrics for the period from 2000 to the latest available year for the reporting period.
 * - Spatial resolution
   - Country level
   - Country or sub-national levels